What's in an op-amp?

 Keeping this detail in mind, let’s get back to op-amps.
 As mentioned earlier, the essential building block of most differential amplifiers is the long-tailed pair; its simplest variant, drawn with n-channel MOSFETs for consistency with the earlier article, looks the following way:

 The circuit consists of a pair of voltage followers sharing a common resistor on their low side.
 Each transistor will conduct only if the voltage on its gate terminal is sufficiently higher than the voltage on the source terminal.
-In this particular arrangement, it will admit only as much current as needed for a voltage proportional to Vgs to build up across R2.
+In this arrangement, it will admit only as much current as needed for a voltage proportional to Vgs to build up across R2.
 In particular, if input A is higher than input B, the transistor on the right side will cut off before the one on the left.
 In this case, entire current will be ultimately sourced via the left branch of the circuit, and the output terminal will stay at Vdd.

 In the inverse situation (A < B), the branch on the right ends up doing all the work, so there will be a voltage drop across R1, and the output terminal will be pulled down.
 Finally, if A = B, both branches should be chipping in, so the output voltage should at a midpoint between the voltages associated with A < B and A > B.